digdir/designsystemet/README.md

 ## How to write and structure your code 📝

-We have created some guidelines and coding standards for writing code in this project to ensure a pleasant and consitant developer experience for everyone.
+To provide a pleasant and consistent developer experience for everyone involved in this project, we have established guidelines and coding standards for writing code.

 ### Generel guidelines